Masterzach32/SideScrollerProject/README.md

 --

-All changes that will be in v0.0.3.alpha:
+All changes that will be in v0.0.3 Alpha:
 - Added an downloading system
 - The game will attempt to download an asset that it cannot locate in the assets folder
 - Added code to save and load player stats
-- Enemies now have armor, scratch damage has been increased
+- Enemies now have armor, and player damage is increased
 - Player stats now increase with level
 - Slugger stats now increase with level
+- New Orb attack that replaces fireball

 ### Issues:
 - Audio switching issue (see issue on github issues page)